-As Ash Maurya highlighted, “The problem is that startups fall in love with the solution too early”.
-By choosing to take you idea to market without insight from your potential customers, you will face the huge risk of losing focus on two main elements.
+By choosing to take your idea to market without insight from your potential customers, you will face the huge risk of losing focus on two main elements.
 These elements are essential for discovering if people want your mobile product: the vision and the strategy.

-As a startup you should always be open to changes in order to make improvements.
-Besides that, the costs of any change in the beginning are lower now than in the later phases.
-That's why we always advise our clients to share their mobile products ideas with potential investors as early as possible, to collect feedback, talk to future users and hear their opinions.
-Without getting an external perspective, you would never be able to build a product people would want to pay for.
+As a startup founder, you should always be open to change in order to make improvements.
+Since the costs of any change in the beginning are lower now than in the later phases we always advise our clients to share their mobile product ideas with potential investors as early as possible.
+This way you collect feedback, talk to future users and hear their opinions.
+Without getting an external perspective, you won’t be able to build a product people will want to pay for.